harta55/EnTAP/docs/source/basic_usage.rst

         * 1. SQL Database - Slower although will be more easily compatible with every system

     * This can be flagged multiple times (ex: - - data-type 0 - - data-type 1)
+    * I would not use this flag unless you are experiencing issues with the EnTAP Binary Database

 .. test-label:

 Test Data
 -------------
-Before continuing on to the :ref:`run<run-label>` stage, it is advised to do a test run of EnTAP to ensure that everything is properly configured.
+Before continuing on to the :ref:`Execution<exe-label>` stage, it is advised to do a test run of EnTAP to ensure that everything is properly configured.
 There should be no errors in the test run.
 The test data resides within the |test_dir| directory of the main EnTAP directory.
 This will walk you through configuring a database for DIAMOND (if you haven't already done so) and executing EnTAP with and without frame selection.

 Before we begin, make sure that the paths in the configuration file are correct.
 Since we are running the configuration stage, EnTAP will check to make sure you have the other databases downloaded (which should have been done prior to this).
 To begin the test, execute the following command to configure the test DIAMOND database: